Care of children

 The Designated Link Governor for Safeguarding is: Mrs Sarah Lawford

-The Designated link Governor for Looked after Children (Child in Care) is: Lisa Cassidy
+The Designated link Governor for Children in Care: Mrs Lisa Cassidy

-The Designated link Governor for online safety is: Andy Johnson
+The Designated link Governor for online safety is: Mr Andy Johnson

 Important Contact Details